jchiatt/grapplebjj.com/project_overview.md

 - Add more about the growth story (written and a quick video)
 - Create management system for growth metrics to easily update
 - Implement real time tracker of growth metrics
+- Add gym finder to the site (similar to https://matmade.com/)